dmarker/janet-lsp.port/README.md

 judge works with that version too.
 The bad news is that `jpm` gets confused and won't make a lockfile.

-But its not that hard to cobble one together.
-However that doesn't use the distfiles.

 The real tradjedy here is that a janet-lsp.jimage is an available asset on github.
 You can literally `janet -i janet-lsp.jimage`.
 But strangely you can not use that with jpm(1) to create a standalone exe.